Chris Miller (animator)

-Christopher Matthew Miller (born January 20, 1968) is an American voice actor, animator, director, screenwriter, and storyboard artist employed by DreamWorks Animation.
-He is most known for directing Shrek the Third and Puss in Boots (for which he received his first Academy Award nomination) and for voicing Kowalski the penguin in the Madagascar film series.
+Christopher Matthew Miller (born January 20, 1968) is an American animator, director, and voice actor employed by Paramount Animation and formerly DreamWorks Animation.
+He is best known for directing Shrek the Third and Puss in Boots (for which he received his first Academy Award nomination) and for voicing The Magic Mirror from the Shrek film series and Kowalski the penguin in the Madagascar film series.
+At Paramount Animation, he was the leader, director, and star of the Smurfs (2025), in which he provided the voices of Grouchy Smurf and Camouflage.

 Early life

 Miller was born on January 20, 1968, in Washington, D.C.
 He studied animation at the California Institute of Arts.

 Career

 In an interview with Robert K. Elder for The Film That Changed My Life, Miller attributes his success in film to Sleeper.
 "I would be penniless and drunk on the corner, begging for cash, if I had not seen the film Sleeper.
 I guarantee you."

 In 2011, Miller directed Puss in Boots, a spin-off and sequel to the Shrek franchise.
 His wife, Laura Gorenstein Miller, worked as a dance choreographer.